Pope Leo XIV – Inaugural Mass Homily

 We all know the end of that story.
 Pharaoh let the Israelites go, and the Israelites celebrated this event each year, with hundreds of thousands of Jews coming to Jerusalem to sacrifice their lambs and to eat the Passover supper in the Holy City.

 It was no accident that Jesus was arrested and put to death during Passover.
 In the Gospel of John, Jesus breathes his last at the very same moment that the Passover lambs were being sacrificed in the Temple.
 The same Gospel is the only one to point out that Jesus legs weren’t broken to make sure he was dead, as was customary in crucifixions.
 Rather, the Romans employed an alternate verification method – a lance thrust to the heart (John 19:32).
 Why does John take pains to emphasize this?
-Because Scripture stipulates that no bone of the Passover Lamb could be broken (Exodus 12:46).
+Perhaps because Scripture stipulates that no bone of the Passover Lamb could be broken (Exodus 12:46).

 All the words and events of the Old Covenant had great value, meaning and dignity in and of themselves.
 But they also pointed forward to a greater covenant, to a person who was the Word made flesh, to a Lamb who saved Israel from a deeper slavery than Pharaoh’s, to an event that would be the culminating moment in human history.

 The Word came as a spotless Lamb to offer the perfect sacrifice of love that would outweigh all human evil and therefore take away all sins.
 The Shepherd offered his blood for our sins and gave his body as our new Passover meal.
 His aim?
-To give his sheep the strength to become lambs who offer their lives for the life of the world (Romans 12:2), just as he did.
+To give his sheep the strength to become lambs who offer their lives for the life of the world (Romans 12:1), just as he did.

 This post focuses on John the Baptist pointing out Jesus as the Lamb of God.
 It is a reflection on the scripture reading for the second (2nd) Sunday in Ordinary Time, cycle A (Isaiah 49, Psalm 40, 1 Corinthians 1:1-3; John 1, 29-34) but also on the readings for Holy Week, particularly Holy Thursday and Good Friday.